 Tips for a successful Facebook Marketing Strategy.
 For your business to grow successfully on social media, you need a solid and consistent social media marketing strategy.
 Such as, ideas that boost brand awareness, attract loyal customers, and help you reach business goals, like increasing website traffic.

 Almost one billion people use Facebook, making it the most visited social network in the world.
 As the king of social networks, you can almost guarantee your target audience will be on Facebook.

-- 3 Conduct a Facebook Content Audit to Help Guide Your Strategy
+- 3 Facebook Marketing: Conduct a Facebook Content Audit to Help Guide Your Strategy

 - 4 Creating a Facebook Social Media Content Calendar Will Help You Plan Ahead

-- 7 Rather than Over-Promote, Build Facebook Relationships and Offer Value
+- 6 Instead of Over-promotion, Build Relationships and Offer Value with Facebook Marketing

 In order to build a strong brand presence on Facebook, take some time to lay solid foundations to make sure your brand is prepared to attract fans.

 Unlike personal Timelines, Facebook Pages allow brands to utilize tools such as analytics, interactive tabs for hosting business-related information, and advertising tools.
 Pages don’t require separate Facebook accounts and don’t require separate login information from Timelines.